raphael-milliere/wip-seminars/index.md

 This talk will look at the UNGPs on business and human rights as a basis for content moderation, and consider the extent to which content moderation needs to be democratised.

+<p style="color: red; font-weight: bold;">Note: this talk will exceptionally take place at 2pm, since it is also part of a workshop organized by the Ethics & Agency Research Centre.</p>

 ---

 ## 24 September, 2024